 Solid slats are a great option if you prefer a sturdy and firm sleep surface, as they don’t tolerate a great deal of flexibility or movement at night.

-Tip: Keep in mind that the recommended distance or gap between sprung or solid slats should be at least 7.5cm (3 inches) or less.
 If the gap is larger or if there is a broken slat, this will cause an improper wear and tear of your mattress and may cause it to sag in certain areas.

 Which are better – sprung or solid slats?

-Alternatives to bed frame slats
+Alternatives to bed slats

-If you’re still not sure if you should go for a bed that has a slat system included, another popular alternative is to get a divan bed.
 If you get a divan bed it usually comes with a matching mattress included.
 The frame is usually made of wood and is covered in fabric all around.
-The interior of the divan base is usually hollow, or in some cases it can have storage drawers.

-Here you can see Therapur Divan Base, which is available without any drawers, with 2, 4, or hide away storage compartments.
-It’s priced at £460 for a double size with two drawers.
+It’s priced at £800 for a double size with two drawers.
 You can buy it in a wide range of fabric colours and you have the option to add legs or glides.

 If you have a higher budget, then you can also consider getting an adjustable bed.